AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

 The bad:
 - The documentation is very basic
 - Last commit (the main branch) is 6 months ago
 - They auto-close stale issue after 2 weeks.
-That's a big red flag for me, some of the closed issues are good issue that's just ignored
+That's a big red flag for me, some of the closed issues are a good issue that's just ignored

 ## NannyML